Thesis: Training Efficient Recursive Language Models [Work In Progress at ETH Zurich]

 Research Interests

-- Reliability and trustworthiness of large language models
+- Safety and trustworthiness of large language models

 - Reinforcement learning for complex decision-making